Recognizing When To Use Mediation To Resolve Divorce Issues

 Mediation can play an important role in resolving divorce issues, giving you the chance to start over and have a new life.
 But whether and how you use it depends on your specific circumstances — particularly how you get along (or not) with your ex.

-At The Law Office of Jamie Mitchell, LLC, we can guide you effectively in using mediation to take care of divorce issues and move forward.
+At Mitchell Highlander, LLC, we can guide you effectively in using mediation to take care of divorce issues and move forward.

 Call today for a confidential consultation with an experienced lawyer about your specific situation.
-From offices in Maryville and Edwardsville, we serve clients throughout Madison County and the surrounding area.
+From offices in Maryville and O’Fallon, we serve clients throughout Madison County, St. Clair County and Bond County.

 Is Mediation In Your Interest?